fathima-sahla570/Assignment_7_python/README.md

 Creating a NumPy array using numpy.arange()
 Reshaping an array using .reshape()
  5 columns
-Exercise 2: Extracting Elements from a NumPy Array (Score: 1)
-Task:
-Create a NumPy array with numbers from 1 to 20.
+Exercise 2: Extracting Elements from a NumPy Array Create a NumPy array with numbers from 1 to 20.
 Extract elements between index 5 and 15.
 Concepts Used:
 NumPy indexing and slicing
-Exercise 3: Creating and Modifying a Pandas Series (Score: 2)
+Exercise 3: Creating and Modifying a Pandas Series
 Task:
 Create a Pandas Series using a dictionary with fruit names and their counts.
 Add a new item ('pears': 4) to the series.